soxidus/Boardgame-Bot/BotFather_settings.md

 ## /setdescription (max 512 chars)

 This bot helps you organise boardgame nights with your friends.
 However, this particular instance is password-protected.
-But you'll soon be able to build your own once we publish our code!
-As soon as that happens, you will find the link to our repo in this description.
+However, you can build your own, just have a look at https://github.com/soxidus/Boardgame-Bot.
 In short, this bot can keep track of who's participating, which games group members own, which expansions, and even generate a poll for when you don't know what to play.
 Find more info in our git repo README.

 ## /setabouttext (max 120 chars)